Hess-Verdon & Associates PLC

 As a trust beneficiary, they have the right to ensure a properly managed Trust.
 They also have the right to the following:

-- Payment: As set forth in the Trust document, they are rights to the distribution.
+- Payment: As set forth in the Trust document, the Beneficiaries have rights to the asset distribution from the Trust.

 - Right to Information: Beneficiaries have the right to the administration of the Trust.